mozilla/data-docs/src/tools/spark.md

 A couple of things are worth noting in the above example.

-* You must supply an actual _table_ name to read from here, fully qualified with project name and dataset name.
+* `get_table` is necessary because an actual _table_ name is required to read from BigQuery here, fully qualified with project name and dataset name.
   The Storage API does not support accessing `VIEW`s, so the convenience names such as `telemetry.core` are not available via this API.
-  You can find the table corresponding to a given view using the BigQuery console or using Data Catalog.
 * You must supply a filter on the table's date partitioning column, in this case `submission_timestamp`.
   Additionally, you must use the `to_date` function to make sure that predicate